scikit-learn-contrib/MAPIE/notebooks/classification/Cifar10.md

         axs[i].legend(fontsize=10, loc=[1, 0])
 ```

-The two only methods which are perfectly calibrated for the entire range of alpha values are the "label" and "random_caps".
+The two only methods which are perfectly calibrated for the entire range of alpha values are the "lac" and "random_aps".
 However, these accurate marginal coverages can only be obtained thanks to the generation of null prediction sets.
 The compromise between estimating null prediction sets with calibrated coverages or non-empty prediction sets but with larger marginal coverages is entirely up to the user.

 ## 7. Prediction set sizes